 Catch a glimpse of the author’s home farm in her charming, brief book trailer for The Seed Underground:

 The latest news and opinions from Chelsea Green and our authors, as well as tips and techniques about how you can bring our books to life in your kitchen, backyard, or community, and special sales, promotions and new releases.
-Food Lover’s Guide: 25% Off ALL Food & Drink Books Whether you want to make […] Read More..
+10 Books to Curl Up With This Winter We here at Chelsea Green have concocted the […] Read More